 1. Download and customize the letter for their letterheads, their communication styles and patients' needs.

-Health care providers who have questions about these materials may contact their provider representative.
+Health care practitioners who have questions about these materials may contact their provider representatives.